Installing Python¶

 wget -qO- https://astral.sh/uv/install.sh | sh

-How should I get the uv project files in the right folder?
+How do I get the virtual environment in the right folder?

 The easiest way to manage where the project should be, is to first create the folders where you want them to be using the terminal.